asseco-voice/laravel-json-authorization/README.md

 [publish the configuration](#additional) and add it to the ``absolute_rights`` key, and you will not need to give the explicit CRUD rights for it.

-#### Universal (virtual) role
+#### Virtual role

-If you have the need to protect resources globally or give the permission for a single resource to all users across the system, you can do so by utilizing universal (virtual) role.
-By default, that role is ``voice-all-mighty``, but can be overridden with `.env` value `UNIVERSAL_ROLE`.
+If you have the need to protect resources globally or give the permission for a single resource to all users across the system, you can do so by utilizing a virtual role.
+By default, that role is ``voice-all-mighty``, but can be overridden with `.env` value `VIRTUAL_ROLE`.

-A universal role **MUST NOT** exist as a standard role within your auth service.
+A virtual role **MUST NOT** exist as a standard role within your auth service.
 It will conflict with this and will not work well.

-This works in a way that you will i.e. give a read right for some resource to **universal role** which will then be inherited by all other users.
+This works in a way that you will i.e. give a read right for some resource to **virtual role** which will then be inherited by all other users.

 Example: